ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/04-Product-Requirements.md

 ## Stakeholders

 - **Target group** Gardeners and planting ethusiasts, either professionally or recreationally of all ages.
 - **Target purchaser** Target group profile with focus on individuals in the working class that have no time to tend to plants as they should.
-New plant hobbiests who are getting into tending plants and enjoy on their free time.
+New plant hobbiests who are getting into growing plants and enjoy on their free time.
 - **Customer service** Prefer easy set up, interface and clear set up instructions.
-This also incldues a product that is durable and easy troubleshooting.
+This also includes a product that is durable and easy troubleshooting.
 - **Marketing & Sales division** Attend local Home and Garden shows with demonstations and spreading the product by word of mouth.
 This includes attending local farmers markets with intention of shwoing face to consumers.
 - **Retailers** Prefer products that can be durable during transportation use and the ability to be placed both indoor and outdoor in store placement.
 - **Regulatory instances** Device must comply with electronics and consumer product standards (e.g., FCC, RoHS) and possibly water-use efficiency certifications.